 QGSO conducts official surveys of Queensland people, households, businesses and other organisations on behalf of Queensland Government agencies.
 Our surveys produce accurate and timely statistical information for Queensland Government and its agencies to make decisions and to plan, evaluate and improve policies and services.

 Why have I been selected?

-For some surveys, QGSO needs to select participants randomly so that results accurately reflect and represent the unbiased views of the population of interest.
-Random selection is designed to give every household an equal chance of being contacted, and every eligible person in those households an equal chance of being selected to participate.
-Occasionally, a census is required, where every individual in a population subgroup will be approached to participate in a specific survey.
-Other surveys conducted on behalf of Queensland Government departments may require QGSO to contact individuals, households, businesses or organisations from contact lists provided by the client department.
+QGSO aims to obtain results that accurately reflect and represent the unbiased views of the population of interest.
+Some surveys are designed to use random selection to give every household in Queensland an equal chance of being contacted, and every eligible person in those households an equal chance of being selected to participate.
+Occasionally, a census is required, where every member of a group is approached to participate in a survey.
+We also conduct surveys on behalf of Queensland Government departments where we contact individuals, households, businesses or organisations from contact lists provided.